mv1742/Wiki_Bias/README.md

 # Introduction
-Wiki_Bias is a tool to quantify the bias in of Wikipedia articles.
+Source to Conflict is a tool to quantify the quality in of references in Wikipedia articles.

 # Motivation
-Wikipedia ia a convenient platform to access information.
-In a chaotic world with information wars and different schools of thought, Wikipedia needs a metric to quantify the bias of its articles.
+- Wikipedia needs a metric to quantify the bias of its articles.
+- Understand behaviours in crowdsourcing platforms like Wikipedia
+- Identify conflictive sources of information
+- Evaluate quality of article references

 # What does my project do?
 Calculate different metrics for bias using articles references and edits.

-1. Edit metrics
-  - Number of edits.

-2. Reference metrics
-  - Diversity of references.
-  - Number of references.
-  - Percentage of references from main news sources (top 100 News providers).
+Identify which metrics lead to more conflict.
+Conflict is defined by number of reverted articles.
+Other features include categories, diversity of references, type of reference, domain, number of edits done by bots.

+# Pipeline

 # Data Source
 ~100 GB Wikipedia?